Medical School Personal Statement Writing Guide

 4. Write a compelling introduction.

-Your personal statement introduction is the first thing the admissions committee will read.
-The first paragraph should be a catchy, attention-grabbing hook or story that grabs the reader’s attention and sets up the main point of your essay.
+So take your time crafting a catchy, attention-grabbing hook or story that grabs the reader’s attention and sets up the main point of your essay.

 5. Use storytelling to write the body paragraphs.

-Since the goal is to achieve depth rather than breadth (5,000 characters isn’t a lot!), focus on key experiences instead of discussing everything you’ve accomplished.
+Since the goal is to achieve depth rather than breadth (5,000 characters isn’t a lot), focus on key experiences instead of discussing everything you’ve accomplished.
 Remember, you’ll have the Work & Activities section to share other relevant experiences.

 Use the following five-step formula to elaborate on important experiences in the body paragraphs of your personal statement:

-1. Discuss why you pursued the experience.
+1. Discuss why you pursued the key experience.

 2. Mention how you felt during the experience.